 - 3331 Social Psychology.
 (3-0) The study of how people influence each other.
 The course covers such topics as conformity, inter-personal attraction, prejudice, and aggression. - 3333 Industrial Psychology.
 (3-0) The study of applying psychological knowledge and techniques to the modern industrial environment.
 Topics studied include employee needs, attitudes, selection, testing, boredom, motivation, anxiety, and job satisfaction.

-Group 4: Learned Bases of Behavior

-- (WI) 3341 Cognitive Processes.
+Group 4: Learned Bases of Behavior - (WI) 3341 Cognitive Processes.
 (3-0) The acquisition and use of knowledge, contemporary research on perception, pattern recognition, memory, thinking, problem solving, and language comprehension will be considered.
 Prerequisite: PSY 3302 or consent of instructor. - (WI) 4342 Learning and Memory.
-(3-0) A study of the basic problems in the acquisition of responses, treating with such constructs as reinforcement, extinction, retention, forgetting, problem solving, motivation, and punishment.
-Major theories are treated through attention to classical experiments, but greatest emphasis is given contemporary research.
+(3-0) A study of memory and learning in humans and animals.
+Attention is given to comparative cognition, cognitive and neuropsychological aspects of memory, and memory deficits.
 Prerequisite: PSY 3302 or consent of instructor.